-- At least 10.8 GB of disk space. - At least 1 GB of space in the /tmp directory.
+- For HP Itanium: At least 5 GB of disk space. - For HP-UX PA-RISC: At least 4 GB of disk space. - At least 1 GB of space in the /tmp directory.

 To determine the amount of free space available in the /tmp directory, enter the following command: